Doom-Utils/iwad-patches/doom2.wad/README.txt

 intended to be part of the vanilla Doom release, albeit with SS soldiers replaced with zombiemen.

+Bethesda also released the “Bethsoft” version with DOOM Eternal, which can be found in your DOOMEternal/base/classicwads folder.

 1.9-to-pwad.vcdiff is special.
 It will create a PWAD version of Doom II, containing only the levels and demo lumps.
 It may be used in conjunction with Freedoom to see what the levels turn out like with